matthias-reis/carda-gatsby/content/articles/2023/02/an-evening-with-knives.md

 excerpt: 'The new An Evening With Knives album "FNR Sessions" is a very special
   one: the band recorded it in their hometown of Eindhoven—in a place of music, community, and gathering.
-The result is a wonderful, energetic interplay of complex song structures full of feeling, drive and magical moments.'
+The result is a wonderful, energetic interplay of complex song structures full of feeling, drive and moments of magic.'
 image: https://storage.googleapis.com/cardamonchai-media/2023-02-03/an-evening-with-knives-interview-1-1-jpg-imagine-080808_503292_1024_768/640.webp
 copyrigt: An Evening With Knives
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-02-03/an-evening-with-knives-interview-og-jpg-imagine-082868_1c3b70_1200_628/640.webp